fbpx

 1. Splenda (Sucralose)

 Splenda, also known as sucralose, is a low FODMAP sweetener in moderate amounts.
-It does not contain fermentable carbohydrates and is generally safe for individuals with IBS.
+It does not contain fermentable carbohydrates and is generally safe if you have IBS.

 2. Saccharin

 Saccharin is considered low FODMAP.
-This artificial sweetener are often found in diet drinks and sugar-free products and are safe if you’ve got IBS.
+This artificial sweetener is often found in diet drinks and sugar-free products.
+It seems safe if you’ve got IBS.
+It’s hundreds of times sweeter than sugar.

 Low FODMAP sweeteners include maple syrup, table sugar, glucose, stevia, and aspartame.
-These sweeteners can be enjoyed without triggering IBS symptoms when consumed in moderation.
+You can include these sweeteners as part of the low FODMAP diet without triggering IBS symptoms when consumed in moderation.

 Conclusion